JawadAbbasi14/ml-algorithms-projects/projects/ logistic_regression/README.md

-# 🚧 Logistic Regression — In Progress
+# ✅ Logistic Regression — Done

 This folder contains the complete implementation of **Logistic Regression** as part of the [Ultimate Algorithm Blueprint](https://jawadabbasi14.github.io/the-ultimate-algorithm-blueprint/).
 It includes data preparation, model training, and a clear probability plot to visualize the logistic function in action.